Updated April 2018

-As Earth Day activities wind down across the country, it is crucial that we keep the momentum going.
+What you do on Earth Day can set the tone for your business or organization for the entire year.
+It is crucial to keep the momentum going.
 And that means thinking beyond Earth Day.

 1).
 Ask questions.
 Be curious, like this little girl in the photo.
 Don’t let uncertainty hold you back.
 Knowledge is power.
-If you have a question about sustainability, ask our experts.
+If you have a question about sustainability, your company’s waste management programs or policies, ask your sustainability officer, facility manager, or ask Great Forest.
+Reducing your environmental impact carries many benefits, including reduced operational costs.
+If you are not reaping those benefits, be prepared to answer why.

 It is time to make every day Earth Day.